base4nfdi/pid4nfdi/content/events/2024-base4nfdiroadshow/index.md

 projects:
 ---

-The team of PID4NFDI will join in participating in the first Base4NFDI User Conference which takes place in Berlin in November 2024.
+The team of PID4NFDI will join in participating in the first Base4NFDI Services Roadshow which takes place as an online event in December 2024.